silversub/terraform/getting-started.md

 4. Review the execution plan to verify the type of resource that is planned to be provisioned by Terraform.

-5. Create your virtual server.
+5. Create your Classic infrastructure virtual server.
 Confirm the creation by entering **yes** when prompted.
    ```
    terraform apply
    ```